L. Homeland security and anti-terrorism measures

 Portions of records assembled, prepared or maintained to prevent or respond to criminal terrorist acts and specific and unique vulnerability assessments are exempt from disclosure.
 RCW 42.56.420(1).
-Also, records obtained as a result of national security briefings with state and local government are not subject to disclosure where they are not subject to disclosure under federal law.
-Id.
-See Northwest Gas Ass'n v.
-Washington Utilities and Transp.
-Comm., 141 Wn.
+Also, records obtained as a result of national security briefings with state and local government are not subject to disclosure when they are not subject to disclosure under federal law.
+Id.; see also Nw.
+Gas Ass'n v.
+Wash.
+Utils. & Transp.
+Comm’n, 141 Wn.
 App.
 98, 168 P.3d 443 (2007).
-Other information regarding security jails, schools, communications networks, and transportation system may be exempt.
+Other information regarding security within jails, schools, communications networks, and transportation systems may be exempt.
 RCW 42.56.420(2)-(6).

 In 2003 the West Virginia Legislature amended FOIA by adding eight new exemptions related to homeland security and anti-terrorism planning.
 See, W. Va.
 Code § 29B-1-4(9) - (16).
 No judicial decisions have been reported which have involved any of the new exemptions.